danielappelt/fxbconv/README.md

 1.)
 Install Babashka according to the provided [instructions](https://github.com/borkdude/babashka#installation).

 2.)
-Download fxb2fxp.clj from this repository, or clone this repository.
+Download all .clj files from this repository, or clone this repository.

 ## Usage